- Graduate Student Emergency Bursary

 Once approved, please submit an expense reimbursement claim with original receipt to Bob Liang, Financial Assistant.

 The Hottest Student Paper Award is presented annually in the spring to a UTM Biology Graduate Student who published the “hottest” paper in the preceding calendar year.
-For example, this June we will announce the winner of the best graduate student paper published in 2014.
-The criteria for the award are as follows:
+For example, this June we will announce the winner of the best graduate student paper published in 2019.

 To be awarded upon the recommendation of the Biology Department to the outstanding M.Sc. candidate entering the graduate program in either Botany, Zoology, Microbiology or Biochemistry, whose research activities are located on the UTM Campus.